RodrigoAcosta/CG-UFPel/README.md

 * Press Key "-": To Change the Object to Movement;
 * Press Key "+": To Change the Object to Movement;

+### Keyboard Inputs to Set Scale the Objects:

+* Press Key "8": To Change Scale to Down;
+* Press Key "9": To Change Scale to Up;